bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 the command line can be cumbersome.
 It may be preferable to use a configuration file instead.

-Create a configuration file named `junction_detection.config` in your working directory containing the following `params` block.
+We'll create a configuration file named `junction_detection.config` in our working directory containing the following `params` block.

 ```
 // junction_detection.config